swimicide-web/DailyLogs/DailyDIary.md

 - I really have to quit overthinking and just do it already.
 My portfolio is empty.
 I have approx. 430 days.

 09-23-2025
-- midass programmer
+- midas' programmer
-- 80%, perhaps
+- 40%, perhaps

+09-24-2025
+- learning english grammar today.
+Delaying colorShade for a little bit
+- I'll change the meaningful of this note in future.
+Leaving an actual logs of each project, not some diary.